Exotic Rides W70

-The Exotic Rides W70, also called the ER W70, is a sports car produced by the American automobile manufacturer Exotic Rides.
-Its exterior design resembles that of the Ferrari Enzo, but also that of the LaFerrari.
+The Exotic Rides W70, also called the ER W70, is a sports car produced by the American automobile manufacturer Exotic Rides in 2015.
+Its exterior design resembles the Ferrari Enzo, but also the LaFerrari.

-Few elements of this car were disclosed during its presentation.

 History

 The W70 is the first car created by Exotic Rides, a company that is based in Orlando, Florida.
 It was designed by the Australian David Williams.
 The W70 was announced by the manufacturer on July 28, 2015 by an image on the web.
 It was presented at the SEMA Show in Las Vegas in 2015.
-The name "ER" comes from "Exotic Rides", and "W70" comes from "Wizoo7", referencing its 7.0 L Chevrolet LS7 V8 engine.
+The name "ER" comes from "Exotic Rides", and "W70" comes from "Wizoo7", referencing its 7.0 L Chevrolet LS7 V8 engine from the Chevrolet Corvette C3.
 Journalists have noted that its design resembles the Ferrari Enzo and the Ferrari LaFerrari.

-The W70 can be played in the video game Asphalt Legends.
-It is available as a low-end Class B car.